Performance of Compressive Parameter Estimation via K-Median Clustering: Clustering Methods for Parameter Estimation

-We follow the convention of greedy algorithms for \CS, where a proxy of the coefficient vector is obtained via the correlation of the observations with the \PD~elements, i.e., $v = \Psi^H x$, where $\Psi ^H$ denotes the Hermitian (conjugate transpose) of $\Psi$.
+We follow the convention of greedy algorithms for sparse approximation and \CS, where a proxy of the coefficient vector is obtained via the correlation of the observations with the \PD~elements, i.e., $v = \Psi^H x$, where $\Psi ^H$ denotes the Hermitian (conjugate transpose) of $\Psi$.
 The resulting proxy vector $v$ can be expressed as a linear combination of shifted correlation functions.
-The magnitudes of these components will be proportional to the magnitude of the corresponding signal components.
+The magnitudes of the components of this linear combination will be proportional to the magnitudes of the corresponding entries of the sparse coefficient vector $c$.

 The correlation value between the \PD~elements corresponding to parameters $\theta_1$ and $\theta_2$ is defined as